kurtosis-tech/kurtosis/docs/docs/quickstart.md

 -----

 #### Requirements
-Before we proceed, please make sure you have:
+Before you proceed, please make sure you have:
 - [Installed and started the Docker engine][installing-docker-guide]
 - [Installed the Kurtosis CLI][installing-kurtosis-guide] (or [upgraded to latest][upgrading-kurtosis-guide] if you already have it)

 Hello, World
 ------------
-First, create and `cd` into a directory to hold the project we'll be working on:
+First, create and `cd` into a directory to hold the project you'll be working on:

 ```bash
 mkdir kurtosis-quickstart && cd kurtosis-quickstart